 Road Debris and Stones

-Damage is often caused by loose stones that are kicked up from other vehicles on the road either driving in front of you and coming towards you in the opposite direction.
+Damage is often caused by loose stones that are kicked up from other vehicles on the road either driving in front of you or coming towards you in the opposite direction.
 This is especially true while roads are under construction or if a truck has lost a load of small particles.

 With temperature changes, the windscreen can either contract or expand continually and this may result in the development of tiny cracks.
 This is also what can cause a small crack to grow in size.